xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 >
 > This is just a prerelease version, not ready for production use.

-In the next major release, v8.0, expected to be shipped by the end of April, Azure DevOps (ADO) - Test Plans can natively integrate with Katalon Studio.
+In the release of version 8.0, expected to be shipped by the end of April.
+Katalon Studio can be natively integrated with  Azure DevOps (ADO) - Test Plans.

+> Download Katalon Studio v8.0.0.rc [here](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.0.0.rc).

 This feature will support you:

 - When you have manual Test Cases in ADO, you want to map to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.

 - When you execute the integrated Test Cases in Katalon Studio, you want the Test Run to be created accordingly with the test execution reports and results uploaded to its corresponding Test Run in ADO so that you can get the test status and have sufficient materials for debugging.

-To be specific, in terms of the feature, you can do the following things:
+In terms of the feature, you can do the following things:

 - Enable, Authenticate and Configure the integration in Project Settings.
 - Associate Test Cases between two systems.
 - When a Test Suite/ Test Suite Collection execution finishes, Katalon will create Test Run and submit Test Results to ADO.
 - Dynamically change test plan ID, test run name, and build number of a test run via CLI.

-This document introduces what the built-in **Azure DevOps Integration** feature looks like and how to use it in Katalon Studio.
+This document introduces how the built-in **Azure DevOps Integration** feature looks like and how to use it in Katalon Studio.

-> Download Katalon Studio v8.0.0.rc [here](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.0.0.rc).

 **Requirements**